oracle-livelabs/oic/oic-gen3/core-competencies/fileserver/run-demo/run-demo.md

 1. From the *Projects* page, Click on **Observe &gt; Instances**
 2. Click on **Instance id** in the Confirmation Window which will Navigate to the **Tracking** page.

+> **Note:** If you are a Bootcamp user, you can just cross check the logs in observe tab and ignore the Task 3 as database details can not be shared.
+If you have your own Oracle ATP instance, then you may try the lab with that instance.

 ## Task 3: Verify sales orders record in ATP Table

 Follow these steps to view the sales orders record in the designated DB table.